Program: Doctor of Pharmacy (PharmD) degree (accreditation disclosure)

 After you complete steps 1 and 2 and your application is reviewed by our admissions committee, selected applicants will be contacted by email for an invitation to interview.

-Interview at the school (by invitation only)
+Interview with the school (by invitation only)

 After reviewing all eligible applications, we will select those applicants we wish to interview.
 The purpose of the interview is to assess your communication skills, problem-solving skills and ability to think critically.